-A hopeless feeling came over me as I frantically browsed what seems like more than a thousand old cameras in the crowded glass cabinets of the Camera Box shop in Shinjuku.
+A hopeless feeling came over me as I frantically browsed what seems like more than a thousand old cameras in the crowded glass cabinets of the Camera Box shop in a Shinjuku basement.

 That was in February 2017.
 And so began my adventure into the wonderful world of purely mechanical, beautifully built, classic cameras.